mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 And so somebody has to care about that at some point, but then you sort of end up playing this sort of.
 Sort of pass the parcel of responsibility, where everybody goes more, my services working as designed.
-And so then an on all the problems happened at the seams.
+And so then an on all the problems happen at the seams.
-[00:17:13]
+[00:17:37]
 **Michaela:**  Yeah.
-, my PhD thesis was about playing in testing our plugging systems and how you test them.
+, my PhD thesis was about plug and testing or plugging systems and how you test them.
 It was more or less also services, service oriented architectures at that point.
 Right.
 And it was pretty new.
 People were just jumping on that vegan and so on.
 And I said, well, you know, you were going to get a little bit into travel if you're, if it stayed the same with how we are doing testing and nowadays but you're also an expert for cloud computing.
-Would you say that in the cloud world, somehow testing or in general engineering practices change, is there, do we have an impact we should we or can be developed in a different way, test, deploy everything.
-Why is said the same?
+Would you say that in the cloud world, somehow testing or in general engineering practices change, is there, do we have an impact, do we? should we or can be developed in a different way, test, deploy everything.
+Why is it the same?
-[00:17:54]
+[00:18:19]
 **Holly:** Yeah, I think it has to be different in order to take advantage of the cloud.
 So one of the things that you're almost certainly going to want to be doing on the cloud is, is that DevOps it's that more rapid deployment.
-And then if you.
-Deploying rapidly.
-And you don't actually know if your code works, then either you're going to have an enormous issue in production, or actually you're not going to be deploying rapidly, you know?
+And then if you are deploying rapidly and you don't actually know if your code works, then either you're going to have an enormous issue in production, or actually you're not going to be deploying rapidly, you know?
-So we still sometimes see these cycles where something is getting deployed to the cloud, but then there's a three week UAT phase before anything can be deployed.
-And so then.
+So we still sometimes see these cycles where something is getting deployed to the cloud, but then there's a three week UAT phase before anything can be deployed and so then.
 You know, that just doesn't work.
 It's a waste of the cloudiness.
 It almost may as well be on-prem.
 So, so you sort of get this ripple back from, again from the dev ops, which you want to be doing to the testing to the TDD.
-[00:18:42]
+[00:19:06]
 **Michaela:**  I also think like we had, we had very strict roles back then.
 Right.
-So whatever, like operations.
+So we had, like operations.
 Yeah.
 The engineers, the software engineers or developers.
 And we had like the testers, then there was like a time.
-Now we have this dev ops for, you know, at one point for dev ops, I feel like every engineer was supposed to be a dev ops engineer.
+Now we have this DevOps for, you know, at one point for DevOps, I feel like every engineer was supposed to be a DevOps engineer.
 And and then we had like the full stack.
-So you're not a front end or back end, your full stack, your full stack from front end to back into dev ops to everything.
-And now I feel people start to struggle with that concept again.
-No everything because there's so much to know that there's not a single person that can be like this end to end dev ops engineer to front end you know, genius.
+So you're not a front-end or back-end, your full stack, your full stack from front-end to back into DevOps to everything.
+And now I feel people start to struggle with that concept again that if you know everything because there's so much to know that there's not a single person that can be like this end to end DevOps engineer to front-end you know, genius.
-You see dad, like is there, is there again do you see that there are more roles that are forming itself or a person is bringing more Def of engineer and then more of backend, more front end, you know, cloud maybe, you know, even more concepts that we have here.
+You see dad, like is there, is there again do you see that there are more roles that are forming itself or a person is bringing more DevOp engineer and then more of back-end, more front-end, you know, cloud maybe, you know, even more concepts then we have here.
-[00:19:43]
+[00:20:07]
 **Holly:** Yeah, that one's a really tough one.
-And I, yeah, I sometimes sort of, and I think I sometimes talk to people who ha, who say exactly the same as you, that, that there are too many expectations on me and actually trying to do all of these things means that not only will I not be quite as good in all of them, actually, I'm going to be pretty inadequate in
+And I, yeah, I sometimes sort of, and I think I sometimes talk to people who, who say exactly the same as you, that, that there are too many expectations on me and actually trying to do all of these things means that not only will I not be quite as good in all of them, actually, I'm going to be pretty inadequate in